 D. Access.
 When easements are used to provide vehicular access to lots within a land division, the construction standards, but not necessarily width standards, for the easement shall meet city specifications.
 The minimum width of the easement shall be twenty feet.
 The easements shall be improved and recorded by the applicant and inspected by the city engineer.
 Access easements may also provide for utility placement.
-Finding: Complies as proposed.
-The applicant is proposing a 20-foot wide access and utility easement between Lots 50 and 51 as indicated on Preliminary Plans.
+Finding: Complies as Conditioned.
+Clackamas County will not allow driveway access off of S Leland Road (Minor Arterial) for Lot 1, Lot 2, and Lot 28 if access from Miller Road (Local Street) is possible.
+Applicant will be required to provide an access easement on Lot 2 for benefit of Lot 1 off from Miller Road.
+Staff has determined that it is possible, likely and reasonable that the applicant can meet this standard through the Conditions of Approval.

 E. Resource Protection.
 Easements or other protective measures may also be required as the community development director deems necessary to ensure compliance with applicable review criteria protecting any unusual significant natural feature or features of historic significance.
-Finding: Not Applicable.
-The land division is not traversed by a water feature.